Cycling with babies and toddlers: everything you need to get started

 A child's helmet with cartoon sloths printed on it, modelled by a toddler, as seen from behind

-Kids’ bike helmets we recommend
+Small sized kids bike helmets we recommend

-We like to get hands on as many helmets as possible so we can confidently recommend the best to parents.
-Over the years we’ve done just that, so these are the best bike helmets for babies and toddlers that we think are worth investing in.
+Over the years we’ve done just that, so these are the best bike helmets for babies and toddlers that we think are worth investing in to protect the smallest of heads.

 It may not seem obvious, but you can get gloves for children as young as 2, and the main thing they’re good for is protecting the delicate skin on their palms in the event of a fall.